learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 minikube start --vm-driver=hyperv --hyperv-virtual-switch=minikube
 ```

-> Please note that `--vm-driver=hyperv --hyperv-virtual-switch=minikube` are necessary only for the first start.
+> Please note that `--vm-driver=hyperv --hyperv-virtual-switch=minikube` is necessary only for the first start.
 If you wish to change the driver or the memory you have to `minikube destroy` and recreate the VM with the new settings.

 If for any reason minikube fails to start up, you can debug it with: